-This document should be read in conjunction with the GHTF document on Principles of Conformity Assessment for IVD medical devices that recommends conformity assessment requirements appropriate to each of the four risk classes proposed herein.
-The link between development of documents on classification and conformity assessment is important to ensure a consistent approach across all countries/regions adopting the global regulatory model recommended by the GHTF, so that premarket approval for a particular device may become acceptable globally.
-Regulatory Authorities who may have different classification procedures are encouraged to adopt this GHTF guidance as the opportunity permits.
+This document should be read in conjunction with the GHTF document "Principles of Conformity Assessment for IVD medical devices" that recommends conformity assessment requirements appropriate to each of the four (4) risk classes proposed herein.
+The link between new document on classification and conformity assessment is important to ensure a consistent approach across all countries/regions adopting the global regulatory model recommended by the IMDRF, so that premarket approval for a particular device may become acceptable globally.
+Regulatory Authorities who may have different classification procedures are encouraged to adopt this IMDRF guidance as the opportunity permits.